biswajitpaul01/ng-tuts/notes.md

     The bootstrapped component is an entry component which loads the DOM during the bootstrapping process.
 In other words, we can say that entry components are the one, which we are not referencing by type, thus it will be included during the bootstrapping mechanism.

 ## Providers
+    Providers are classes that create and manage service objects the first time that Angular needs to resolve a dependency.
+Providers is used to register the classes to an angular module as a service.And then, this service classes can be used by other components during the itself creation phase in the module.
     Providers are used to injecting the token to a dependency via constructor of the component, directives and other classes as well.

 ## Pipes